About Our Classes

 How is tuition charged?

 When you sign up for a year-long concentration, you may choose to pay for the entire year or in installments.
 For most concentrations, the first installment is charged on the day of enrollment to secure the student’s spot.
-Subsequent charges are made during Weeks 8, 16, and 24.
-After initial payment, the remaining installments are automatically charged to the credit card or bank account on file without further authorization.
-LEGO Engineering and Robotics 2.0 requires payment for the first two quarters at enrollment because FIRST LEGO League teams meet for the first two quarters of the school year; the Q3 and Q4 installments are charged during Weeks 16 and 24.
+Subsequent charges are made during Weeks 7, 15, and 23.
+After initial payment, the remaining installments are automatically charged to the credit card on file without further authorization.
+FIRST LEGO League Challenge teams meet for the first two quarters of the year so payment is required for both Q1 and Q2 when one joins one of our FLL Challenge teams.
+Similarly, our FIRST LEGO League Explore teams meet for the entire second half of the school year so payment for both Q3 and Q4 of the “Engineering and Robotics and FIRST LEGO League Explore” concentration is charged in Week 15.

 To place a drop, transfer, or credit request for your student, please contact info@einsteinsworkshop.com.